EdukronEducation/Data-Science-ML-AI/gradient.md

 - The gradient tells you **which direction is uphill**
 - Move **opposite the gradient** (downhill)
 - Learning rate (**α**) controls **step size**
-- Repeating this will move you toward the minimum
+- Repeating this will gradually move you toward the minimum

 ---

 Let me know if you want:

-- A Python implementation
+- Python implementation
-- Visual graph
+- A visual graph
 - Multi-variable gradient descent explanation